hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="oidclogin"></a>
 # **OIDCLogin**
-> void OIDCLogin (OIDCLoginRequest oIDCLoginRequest, string oidcMountPath = null)
+> void OIDCLogin (OIDCLoginRequest oIDCLoginRequest, string oidcMountPath = "oidc", TimeSpan? wrapTTL = null)

 Authenticates to Vault using a JWT (or OIDC) token.